Elevationacademy/react-hangman/.guides/content/React-Events-46b2.md

 So now `onClick` is calling `Letter`'s own `selectLetter` function, which (using `props`) calls the `selectLetter` that was passed down to it from `App`.
 The Letter method passes the `App` method `this.props.letter`, and bam it's done.

-This really is one of the greatest things about using a framework like React.
+This really is one of the greatest things about using a library like React.
 In order to select the letter, we don't have to do any fancy `$("#...)` and find our letter - each `Letter` component represents a letter, and so `this.props.letter` is already targeting our letter for us!

 If you remember the flowchart from earlier, it's still pretty similar but with slight modifications: